Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-which is called ``The maximum feasible subset of the set that is naturally isomorphic to the Cartesian product of all members of the $\bIntTwoTplSS$ instance of $\oieS$ in the index order specified by $\idxT$'', denoted as ``$\bFeasibleIntvlTwoTplTS$''.
+The type of this set is called ``The maximum feasible subset of the set naturally isomorphic to the Cartesian product of the $\I$ of all members in $\oieS$ under the index order specified by $\idxT$'', denoted as ``$\bFeasibleIntvlTwoTplTS$''.